swastikkakran/learnBackend/README.md

 ## Backend Project for learning

-This program is created for learning purpose only.
+Humans and their tendency to create stuff...
-Not to be published.
+Made for learning only.